mhaugrud/msumcspy/_sources/Functions/ProgramDevelopment.rst

 The key aspects of the process are:

 #.
+Make sure you know what you are trying to accomplish.
+Then you can write appropriate unit tests.
+#.
 Start with a working skeleton program and make small incremental changes.
 At any
    point, if there is an error, you will know exactly where it is.
 #.
 Use temporary variables to hold intermediate values so that you can easily inspect